 Neil Fligstein is the Class of 1939 Chancellor's Professor.
 He is also the Director of the Center for Culture, Organization, and Politics at the Institute for Research on Labor and Employment.
 His main research interests lie in the fields of economic sociology, organizational theory, political sociology, and the sociology of work.
 He has been interested in developing and using a sociological view of how new social institutions emerge, remain stable, and are transformed to study a wide variety of seemingly disparate phenomena including the history of the large American corporation and the construction of a European legal and political system.
 He has used this framework to create a more general view of how markets and states are mutually constitutive and applied this framework to trying to make sense of how global markets work.

-Professor Fligstein has written a series of papers with Adam Goldstein and Jacob Habinek about the financial crisis that has swept the industrialized world since 2007.
+Professor Fligstein has written a series of papers with Adam Goldstein, Jacob Habinek, Jonah Stuart Brundage, Michael Schultzm, and Alex Roehrkasse about the financial crisis that has swept the industrialized world since 2007.
 The papers with Adam Goldstein consider the history of the mortgage securitization industry and its development in tandem with the government.
 One of the papers also chronicles how investment, commercial, and savings and loans banks converged on a vertically integrated model of producing mortgages and securities and it was their lockstep move into the subprime market that ultimately set off the collapse.
 The work with Jacob Habinek considers how the crisis spread to other countries.
 Using a quantitative data set, they show that the main cause of the crisis was the purchase of American mortgage backed securities by banks in the developed world.
 Professor Fligstein is working on a book that will document what happened in more detail.

 In a related project, Professor Fligstein has begun to explore the role of consumers in the more general process of financialization.
 Scholars have argued that consumers have had to become more financially savvy since the 1980s as they have taken control of their pensions, used their houses as investments, and managed large amounts of debt.
 The purpose of this project is to explore the degree to which this was true and to understand who and under what conditions various households began to act more and more like financial economists.
+In a paper with Adam Goldstein, they have shown that while everyone in America has more relaxed attitudes towards taking on debt to support their lifestyles, risk taking is restircted to the top 20% of the population.
+They also show that the main source of new indebtedness is housing where people in the middle and upper middle classes are competitng with the top of the income distribution for positional goods.
 This project is being supported by a grant from the Institute for New Economic Thinking.

 Work in progress